The Joker War: Plot

 Batman gathers Dick Grayson, Jason Todd, Tim Drake, Cassandra Cain, Barbara Gordon, Stephanie Brown, Duke Thomas, and Harley Quinn.
 With their help, Batman takes back Gotham City, but the Joker insists that he has still won.
 By using Wayne's tech to cause destruction, he has shown Gotham City that Wayne Enterprises is just as corrupt as any other company.
-Bruce's reputation has been ruined and Gotham City no longer needs Batman.
+Bruce's reputation has been ruined, Wayne Enterprises is near bankruptcy along with Bruce's personal fortune, and Gotham City no longer needs Batman.
 Harley Quinn says she is tired of Batman not stopping the Joker for good.
 She gives Batman a choice: save her or the Joker.
 Harley straps bombs on the Joker and herself and jumps out of the burning building.
 Batman chooses to save Harley Quinn as the building explodes.

 A week later, Batman visits Harley and explains that when he got back, the Joker was nowhere to be found.
 Batman notices how Gotham City looks different.
 Harley says Gotham City is an ugly city with ugly people, but at least the people are alive.
 Batman tells Harley Quinn that he is glad she is okay, and that he just buried Alfred.
 Batman explains that Alfred once told him that fighting the Joker was like fighting himself, and the fighting is living, continuing on, and Batman is prepared for the fight as well as vowing to be a better man.